Sequence of Study

 The Graduate School requires that the A exam includes an oral component.
 Therefore, to complete the A exam, you must present your qualifying paper.
 The nature and venue of the presentation of your qualifying paper is at the discretion of your special committee.
 It could be at a brownbag, in a workshop, or in a presentation to your committee.
 Regardless, the members of your special committee must be present in order for you to satisfy the oral component of the A Exam.

-A Schedule of Examination Form must be filed with the Graduate School at least seven calendar days prior to the oral presentation of the qualifying paper.
+A Schedule of Examination form must be filed with the Graduate School at least seven calendar days prior to the oral presentation of the qualifying paper.
 Secure signatures from all members of the Special Committee, the Director of Graduate Studies and the Graduate Field Assistant.
-A results of Examinations Form must be filed with the Graduate School within three business days of the examination.
-This form also must be signed all members of the Special Committee, the Director of Graduate Studies and the Graduate Field Assistant.
+A Results of Examination form must be filed with the Graduate School within three business days of the examination.
+This form also must be signed by all members of the Special Committee, the Director of Graduate Studies and the Graduate Field Assistant.
 Once the Special Committee has approved the dissertation proposal, the student is admitted to candidacy in the Ph.D. program.

 Master's Thesis